quinn-sp/PlanetSwift/README.md

 ## License

-PlanetUnity is free software distributed under the terms of the MIT license, reproduced below.
-PlanetUnity may be used for any purpose, including commercial purposes, at absolutely no cost.
+PlanetSwift is free software distributed under the terms of the MIT license, reproduced below.
+PlanetSwift may be used for any purpose, including commercial purposes, at absolutely no cost.
 No paperwork, no royalties, no GNU-like "copyleft" restrictions.
 Just download and enjoy.

 Copyright (c) 2014 [Small Planet Digital, LLC](http://smallplanet.com)